Saco, Alabama

 Saco is an unincorporated community in Pike County, Alabama.
 It is located 13 miles northeast of Troy, Alabama.

 History

+The name Saco is possibly derived from the name of a local business.

 A post office was established as Saco in 1905, and remained in operation until it was discontinued in 1960.

+Notable person

+Thomas Brewer, a civil rights activist, was born in Saco.